crkn-rcdr/Digital-Preservation/README.md

   - Update CouchDB
   - Abort replication

+Important: 'now' is interpreted by the CouchDB update handler to set the date to the current timestamp.

 ##### Step 10.
 Persist Verification Metadata
 - Write verification and size data to CouchDB before modifying the live repository copy
 - This ensures fixity results are preserved even if later steps fail.